IQSS/dataverse/doc/sphinx-guides/source/admin/harvestserver.rst

 Some useful examples of search queries to define OAI sets:

 - A good way to create a set that would include all your local, published datasets is to do so by the Unique Identifier authority registered to your Dataverse, for example:

   ``dsPersistentId:"doi:1234/"``

   Note that double quotes must be used, since the search field value contains the colon symbol!

-  Note also that the search terms limiting the results to published and local datasets **are added to the query automatically**, so you don't need to worry abou that.
+  Note also that the search terms limiting the results to published and local datasets **are added to the query automatically**, so you don't need to worry about that.

 - A query to create a set to include the datasets from a specific local dataverse: